Eastern Michigan University

 Mark Jefferson Science Complex

 The Mark Jefferson Science Complex at Eastern Michigan University exemplifies a comprehensive approach to sustainable architectural design.
 The project involved a full renovation of the existing 180,000-square-foot Mark Jefferson building, originally constructed in 1969, and an 80,000-square-foot addition linking it with Strong Hall.
 Sustainability was a key focus, integrating advanced environmental strategies such as a green roof, bioswales, and a rainwater capture system to manage stormwater.
-Energy efficiency was enhanced through the implementation of chilled beams and a dedicated outdoor air system (DOAS), designed to optimize heating and cooling while reducing energy consumption.
+Energy efficiency was enhanced through the implementation of chilled beams and a dedicated outdoor air system, designed to optimize heating and cooling while reducing energy consumption.
 Metal sunshades on the west-facing façade, along with daylighting strategies, contributed to minimizing heat gain and glare, creating an energy-efficient and comfortable indoor environment.
 The addition also houses state-of-the-art laboratories and a prominent spherical planetarium, providing both functional and visual enhancements to the university's western entrance.
 Through a thoughtful and innovative design, the complex achieves a 30% improvement over the ASHRAE energy standard.

 LOCATION